Characterizing User Archetypes and Discussions on Scored.co: Experiments

 Having defined the archetypes, we are now able to provide a characterization of them, based on multiple psychological and social dimensions.
 More in detail, we describe the behaviors of these types with respect to the different aspects highlighted in the~\ref{sec:archetype-characterization} section.
 We recall that these aspects are, namely, the \textit{(i)} environment perception, the \textit{(ii)} emotions, and \textit{(iii)} morality.

 To control for class size imbalances, we compare average values for multiple features across the top 10 most archetypal users for each archetype, i.e., the most representative users for each category.
-We rank users according to their typicality, which is defined as follows:
+To do so, we rank users according to their typicality, which we define as follows:

 Here, $u$ is the target user; $f$ is a function computing $u$'s characteristic score, sentiment, or toxicity; $alpha_f$ is a coefficient that equals 1 if $u$'s archetype has a high value for $f$ and, conversely, -1 if $u$'s archetype has a low value for $f$.
-As an example, a Community Hero's typicality is maximized when its score is 1, its sentiment value is 1, and its toxicity value is 0.
-Thanks to the definition of typicality, we are now able to characterize each archetype with respect to the aforementioned aspects.
+As an example, a \textit{HHL}'s typicality is maximized when its score is 1 (H), its sentiment value is 1 (H), and its toxicity value is 0 (L).
 Along with the characterization, in Fig.~\ref{fig:archetype-profile}, we depict the profiles of each archetype.
 The top part of the figure represents the profiles according to Plutchik's wheel of emotions.
 The middle part, instead, represents the profiles according to the Pleasure/Arousal/Dominance model.
 Finally, the bottom part depicts the profiles according to the Moral Foundations theory.

-\paragraph*{\textbf{Benevolent Underdogs.}} With respect to their psychological features, Benevolent Underdogs are characterized by high trust (0.18), joy (0.14), and anticipation (0.11), low arousal (0.44) and high valence (0.66).
-These users have a positive and optimistic outlook, showing happiness and hopefulness in their interactions.
-From their feature values, a possible interpretation can suggest them as users focusing on creating a supportive environment and emphasizing social cohesion.
-It is important to note that, for this archetype as well as all the following ones, these descriptors can lead only to qualitative suggestions and interpretations of their behaviors.
+\paragraph*{\textbf{LHL.}} With respect to their psychological features, \textit{LHL} users are characterized by high trust (0.18), joy (0.14), and anticipation (0.11), low arousal (0.44) and high valence (0.66).
+Hence, from their feature values, a possible interpretation can suggest them as users focusing on creating a supportive environment and emphasizing social cohesion, by manifesting a positive and optimistic outlook.
+It is important to note that, for this archetype as well as all the following ones, the descriptors above can lead only to qualitative suggestions and interpretations of users' behaviors.